Stijnbogaert/ln-notes/Meeting Notes/2025-04-03 Lit planning exercise.md

 # Suggestions for intermediaries
 ## June

-- opensearch
+- opensearch -> april
-- FDR, twc live (bypass for all live customers)
+- FDR, twc live (bypass for all live customers) -> may
-- enrichment framework
+- enrichment framework -> may

-- ai sumary
+- ai sumary -> june

 ## September
 - doc conversion
-- retrieal
+- ui endpoints
--
+- make it scale

 # Notes
 -